mindscan-de/FuriousIron-HFB/README.md

 ## TLDR

-This is basically the most computationally effective / fastest hash function for a bloom filter.
+This is basically the most computationally effective / fastest hash function for a Bloom-filter.

 * ``document_id`` - result of a CRHF (collision resistant hash function, e.g. 128 bit (MD5) or longer)
 * ``slice_position`` - bit position where the hash is extracted from the ``document_id``